 I was the human resources coordinator.
 The company was bought out by a multinational firm under the pretense that things would continue with business as usual.
 In one of my first meetings, I was directed to pull the personnel files of most of the employees over 50 with significant seniority and instructed to terminate their employment.
 No one said it out loud, but the message was clear.
 These people were too old, they were making too much money, and were more costly when it came to the health insurance premiums.

 They only offered two month’s severance and they could only get that if they agreed to sign a non-disclosure agreement.
 One of the executive secretaries and myself helped these people put together resumes and helped them apply for social services such as unemployment.
 But this was right around September 11.
-At the time, the stock market had crashed.
+At the time, the stock market had crashed, and even the best stock trading apps couldn’t save it or predict the crash.
 Most of their investments in their retirement funds were worth a fraction of what they had been before.
 All of them were too young to collect their Social Security.
 One broke down and cried, “What am I gong to tell my wife?”

 There is a paradigm shift as the Baby Boomers age and own their power as they feel the impact of ageism that many argue they helped to create.
 There are several steps one can take to end ageism.

 First, we must all become aware of ageist stereotypes.We can’t dismantle what we don’t acknowledge.
 Second, we must ask for and celebrate more positive images of older adults in the media.

 The classic TV series, The Golden Girls, not only made me want to move to Florida but also made me look forward to my own golden years with enthusiasm.
 Lastly, 90 percent will be older adults barring an accident.
 When we engage with older adults, it’s important to take a step back and ask, “Am I treating this person they way I’d want to be treated?”
 Taking that moment can make all the difference in the world.